-Basements are one of the common places in the house to have water damage, but it is also one of the hardest to keep dry.
+Basements are one of the most common places in the house to have water damage, but it is also one of the hardest to keep dry.
 Trying to fix the problem yourself can be a hassle because you may not know what exactly the problem is that you are trying to fix.
-Basement water drainage is a common situation to deal with.
-With water damage in the basement, many things can be damaged by ruined or weakened.
+Basement water drainage is frustrating especially when you use this space as a living or storage area.
+With water damage in the basement, many things can be damaged or completely ruined.

 Water Damage Costs Money

 One of the first things that need to be done when there are water problems in your home is to eliminate any sources that could be causing moisture build-up inside.
 A common appliance, a humidifier, can be a culprit.
 The humidifier can cause unnecessary water buildup.
 If you need one, run it on the ground floor or higher in the house.
 The basement shouldn’t need a humidifier.
-A dehumidifier in the basement or crawlspace could help somewhat with excess water.
-The dehumidifier wouldn’t be a permanent fix that would solve the problem, but it does help in getting rid of some of the water and the odors.
+A dehumidifier in the basement or crawlspace may help somewhat with excess water.
+Using a dehumidifier is not a permanent fix that solves the problem, but it does help in getting rid of some of the water and the odors.

-Also, if there is a downspout or a gutter that is not working properly it is important to get rid of them or replace them with ones that work correctly.
-It is necessary to remove the things that could be hurting your home more with the water damage otherwise you will be fighting a losing battle to keep your basement dry.
+Also, if there is a downspout or a gutter that is not working properly, it is important to remove and replace them with ones that work correctly.
+It is absolutely necessary to remove the things that could be causing more water damage in your home otherwise you will be fighting a losing battle to keep your basement dry.